Special temporal functions on globally hyperbolic manifolds: Introduction

-\v In the research on classical field theory on Lorentzian manifolds, over the decades it became more and more transparent that the most appropriate geometric category for classical field theory is the one of globally hyperbolic manifolds (together with their causal embeddings).
-On one hand, this is due to its relatively easy and invariant definition as the category of manifolds with compact causal diamonds and without closed causal curves (for this definition weaker than the usual one see \cite{BeSa}), on the other hand to the strong statements about the well-posedness of initial-value problems of Laplace-type or normally-hyperbolic operators on them, i.e., of operators whose symbols coincide with the Lorentzian metric tensored with the identity in the configuration bundle of the respective field theory (\cite{BGP}).
-An important property of globally hyperbolic manifolds is that they admit orthogonal foliations by Cauchy surfaces (\cite{BeSa1}, \cite{BeSa2}).
-Now in the initial value formulation of general relativity the initial data are two 2-tensors $g_0, W$ on a 3-manifold representing the induced Riemannian metric on the Cauchy surface $\Sigma$ with normal vector field $n$ and the Weingarten tensor of the Cauchy surface, respectively, subject to the constraint equations
+\v In the research on classical field theory on Lorentzian manifolds, the most appropriate geometric category for classical field theory turned out to be the one of oriented globally hyperbolic manifolds and their causal isometric oriented and time-oriented embeddings.
+On one hand, this is due to its relatively easy and invariant definition as the category of manifolds with compact causal diamonds and without closed causal curves (for this definition weaker than the usual one see \cite{BeSa}), on the other hand to the strong statements about the well-posedness of initial-value problems of Laplace-type or normally-hyperbolic operators on them, i.e., of operators whose symbols coincide with the Lorentzian metric tensored with the identity in the configuration bundle of the respective field theory (\cite{BGP}, for extensions of results of this kind to larger classes of field theories cf. \cite{vW}, e.g.).
+An important property of a globally hyperbolic manifold is that it admits an orthogonal foliation by Cauchy surfaces (\cite{BeSa1}, \cite{BeSa2}), that means, it is isometric to $(\R \times S, G = - f^2 dt^2 + g_t)$, where $t : \R \times S \rightarrow \R$ is the projection on the first factor, $f : \R \times S \rightarrow (0, \infty)$ is a smooth function, and $g_t $ is a smooth family of Riemannian metrics on $S$.
+Moreover, all level sets of the function $t$ are Cauchy surfaces.
+Now, in the initial value formulation of general relativity, the initial data are two 2-tensors $g_0, W$ on a 3-manifold representing the induced Riemannian metric on the Cauchy surface $\Sigma$ with normal vector field $n$ and the Weingarten tensor of the Cauchy surface, respectively, subject to the constraint equations (where $T$ is the stress-energy tensor)

-\v where $T$ is the stress-energy tensor.
-Thus bounds on these quantities on Cauchy surfaces are of natural interest.
-Given an orthogonal foliation by a smooth time function $t$ with $g = - f^2 dt^2 + g_t$, then the normal vector field is $n= f^{-1} \partial_t$, and the Weingarten tensor is easily computed as $W(X,Y) = g(\nabla_X n, Y) = - f Hess(t) (X,Y)$.
-Therefore one should ask for special foliations in which these quantities are bounded.
-The following definition systematizes foliations with different bounds: